 McNeel - Rhino 6 - Single-User EDU

-Rhino is a powerful 3D design software which uses NURBS geometry to describe any form regardless of size or complexity.
+Rhinoceros (aka Rhino) is a powerful 3D design software for Windows and Mac which uses NURBS geometry to describe any form regardless of size or complexity.
 Rhino is commonly used for industrial design as well as for example architecture, furniture and jewelry design.

 Rhino allows you to model the most complex surfaces you can imagine.
 The 3D information can then be exported to a variety of formats for further processing in the visualization and manufacturing process.
 Start off with a sketch, drawing, model or just an idea – Rhino provides all the tools needed to make models of your products.
 Then they are ready for rendering, animation, design, analysis and manufacturing.
 Rhino can create, edit, analyze, and translate NURBS curves, surfaces and solids.
 There are no restrictions in complexity, extent, or size.
 Rhino also supports polygon meshes and point clouds.

 Rhino 6 is multiplatform: the same license can run on Windows and on Mac (but not simultaneously).
 For using Rhino 6 on Windows and Mac alternatively, licensing through Cloud Zoo or Zoo is required.
 Standalone installation does not allow it.
 Note!
 Feature sets in Rhino 6 for Mac and Rhino 6 for Windows differ.
 On this page the differences in features are listed.
 On this page you see what commands that are not yet available in Rhino 6 for Mac.
 See news section below.